Introduction

 Prescription Medications

 Prescription medications are often used to treat the pain associated with arthritis.
-Nonsteroidal Anti-Inflammatory Drugs (NSAIDs) are a commonly prescribed class of drugs for this purpose, including Rimadyl®, Etogesic®, Deramaxx®, and Metacam®.
+Nonsteroidal Anti-Inflammatory Drugs (NSAIDs) are a commonly prescribed class of drugs for this purpose, including various prescription veterinary NSAIDs.
 These medications work by reducing inflammation and relieving pain.
 However, they can also have adverse effects if not taken correctly or combined with other medicines.
 Therefore, veterinarians must decide if a dog is suitable for NSAIDs before prescribing them.

 Non-NSAID painkillers may be used to treat arthritis discomfort in addition to NSAIDs.
-Tramadol, buprenorphine, fentanyl, amantadine, and gabapentin are among the drugs mentioned.
+Additional prescription pain medications and nerve-pain medications may be prescribed by your veterinarian to target different pain pathways.
 The risk of side effects may be reduced while complete pain relief is achieved by combining various medications.
-Corticosteroid anti-inflammatory drugs, for example, may be used in conjunction with or instead of NSAIDs.
+Prescription anti-inflammatory drugs, for example, may be used in conjunction with or instead of NSAIDs based on your veterinarian’s assessment.

 Supplements/Nutraceuticals